'Just feels broken to me': Brain tumour survivor speaks out

 “It would be nice for ordinary New Zealanders to get out of survival mode,” Smith told the Rotorua Daily Post.

-Smith and her husband Khan have three sons and two daughters aged between 5 and 15.
+Smith and her husband, Khan, have three sons and two daughters aged 5 to 15.

 At the beginning of 2020, Smith was diagnosed with a brain tumour.